ibmjstart/bluemix-java-postgresql-uploader/README.md

 	6. Under Projects you should now see a project called "PostgreSQLUpload", make sure the checkbox next to the "PostgreSQLUpload" project is checked and then click Finish
 	7. You should now see the "PostgreSQLUpload" project in your list of projects in Eclipse.

+ -OR-

-2. Import the WAR File
+Option B. Import the WAR File
 	1. Navigate to https://github.com/ibmjstart/bluemix-java-postgresql-upload/releases
 	2. Click the green button labeled "PostgreSQLUpload.war" and that will download the WAR file.
 	3. Open Eclipse